alexfikl/uvt-letterhead/README.md

 `pdflatex` (or `xelatex` or `lualatex` for the adventurous).

 Note that, by default this uses the [Myriad Pro](https://fonts.adobe.com/fonts/myriad) font.
-This font is available for personal and commercial use and can be easily loaded with the `XeLaTeX` or `LuaLaTeX` engines.
+This font is generally not available for free, but can be purchased from Adobe or a [reseller](https://www.fontspring.com/fonts/adobe/myriad-pro).
+The OTF fonts can be directly loaded by the `XeLaTeX` or `LuaLaTeX` engines.
 To get it working on `PDFLaTeX`, use the [FontPro](https://github.com/sebschub/FontPro) distribution.
 If you cannot obtain the font (or the installation does not work for some reason), it can be disabled with the `nomyriadpro` option.
+In general, we recommend using a free sans serif font instead, e.g `\usepackage{helvet}` for the Helvetica look-alike Nimbus Sans L or `\usepackage{paratype}` for the PT Sans fonts that resemble Myriad Pro better.

 The package defines the following options used as `\usepacakge[opts]{uvt-letterhead}`.